Jiuhe2020/D3-challenge/README.md

 ## D3 Dabbler
 A scatter plot was created between two of the data variables such as Healthcare vs. Poverty, which represents each state with circle elements.
-- The data was imported from data.csv by using the d3.csv function.
+- The data was imported from data.csv by using the d3.csv function
-- Each circle included state abbreviations.
+- Each circle included state abbreviations
-- Axes and labels were created and situated to the left and bottom of the chart.
+- Axes and labels were created and situated to the left and bottom of the chart
 ![Healthcare vs Poverty](https://github.com/Jiuhe2020/D3-challenge/blob/master/images/Healthcare_vs_Poverty.png)

 ## BONUS: Incorporate d3-tip
 Why make a static graphic when D3 lets you interact with your data?
-- Additional labels were plotted in the scatter plot and click events were associated with them, so that the users can decide which data to display.
+- Additional labels were plotted in the scatter plot and click events were associated with them, so that the users can decide which data to display
-- The transitions were animated for the circles' locations as well as the range of the axes.
+- The transitions were animated for the circles' locations as well as the range of the axes
-- Tooltips were added to the circles and each tooltip can be displayed with the data that the user has selected.
+- Tooltips were added to the circles and each tooltip can be displayed with the data that the user has selected
 ![D3-tip](https://github.com/Jiuhe2020/D3-challenge/blob/master/images/D3-tip.png)

 ---